Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF.

 Previews begin July 1.
 Opens July 11.
 Closes September 22.
 If you're a TDF member, log in to your account to purchase discount tickets.

-Tony-winning performer Cady Huffman (The Producers, The Will Rogers Follies) directs this musical celebrating the Empire State Building.
-Spanning the Roaring Twenties, the Great Depression and the 1976 Bicentennial, the story chronicles the landmark's against-all-odds construction and how the building inspired dreamers of different generations.
-Caroline Sherman and Robert Hull are behind this fact-filled, family-friendly show, which has been in development for a while—Huffman herself starred in a previous workshop.
+Tony-winning performer Cady Huffman (The Producers, The Will Rogers Follies) directs this musical celebrating the men and women who made the Empire State Building.
+In 1976, the daughter of a worker who died during the landmark's construction looks back on her parents' lives.
+As the story toggles between the Bicentennial and the Great Depression, we meet the plucky immigrants and determined dreamers who made the monument a reality.
+Caroline Sherman and Robert Hull are behind this family-friendly show, which has been in development for a while—Huffman herself starred in a previous workshop.

 ---